CS102-Classroom-Notes-and-Assignments/lesson-3/README.md

 # lesson-3

+#### VSCode
+VScode is a popular editor, and will make it easier to edit your code.
+Download VScode from here: https://code.visualstudio.com/download

 #### BITWISE OPERATORS
 These can only be applied to integral operands, that is, char, short, int, and long, whether signed or unsigned.